Learning Adversarial Markov Decision Processes with Delayed Feedback: Introduction

+This paper studies a different setting that we call \emph{delayed feedback}, where the delay only affects the information available to the agent, and not the execution of its policy.
+Delayed feedback is also an important setting, as it is experienced in recommendation systems and applications where the policy is executed by a different computational unit than the main algorithm (e.g., policy is executed by a robot with limited computational power, while heavy computations are done by the main algorithm on another computer that receives data from the robot in delay).
+Importantly, unlike delayed state observability, it is not computationally hard to handle delayed feedback, as we show in this paper.
+The challenges of delayed feedback are very different than the ones of delayed state observability, and include policy updates that occur in delay and exploration without observing feedback.

-\textbf{Delays in MAB.} With a fixed delay $d$, \citet{cesa2016delay} showed an optimal regret of $\wt \Theta (\sqrt{(A + d) K})$, where $A$ is the number of actions.
-Even earlier, the case of variable delays was studied by \citet{quanrud2015online} in the setting of online learning with full-information feedback, where they showed an optimal regret of $\wt \Theta (\sqrt{K + D})$.
-More recently, \citet{thune2019nonstochastic,bistritz2019online,zimmert2020optimal,gyorgy2020adapting} studied variable delays in MAB, proving optimal regret of $\wt \Theta (\sqrt{AK + D})$.
-Note that in MAB there is no underlying dynamics, and the only challenge is feedback about the cost arriving in delay.
+\paragraph{Delays in multi-armed bandit.} Delays were extensively studied in MAB recently as a fundamental issue that arises in many real applications \citep{vernade2017stochastic,pike2018bandits,cesa2018nonstochastic,zhou2019learning,manegueu2020stochastic,lancewicki2021stochastic}.
+Our work is most related to the literature on delays in adversarial MAB, starting with \citet{cesa2016delay} that showed the optimal regret for MAB with fixed delay $d$ is of order $\sqrt{(A + d) K}$, where $A$ is the number of actions.
+Even earlier, variable delays were studied by \citet{quanrud2015online} in online learning with full-information feedback, where they showed optimal $\sqrt{K + D}$ regret.
+More recently, \citet{thune2019nonstochastic,bistritz2019online,zimmert2020optimal,gyorgy2020adapting} studied variable delays in MAB, proving optimal $\sqrt{AK + D}$ regret.
+Unlike MDPs, in MAB there is no underlying dynamics, and the only challenge is feedback about the cost arriving in delay.